Estimation of Camera Response Function using Prediction Consistency and Gradual Refinement with an Extension to Deep Learning: Introduction

+This paper is based on our previous paper~\cite{sharma2020single}, where we first introduce the ideas of prediction consistency and gradual refinement to estimate the CRF from a single image.
+In this paper, we provide more details, analysis and applications of our method~\cite{sharma2020single} which will help our readers to better understand our method.
+In addition, we propose a more efficient deep learning extension where different from our original method~\cite{sharma2020single}, we use a network to estimate the CRF from a single image.
+In contrast to the existing approaches~\cite{li2017crf} that use fully supervised learning and are more prone to the generalization problem, we use test-time training based on unsupervised losses.
+This improves our generalisation performance and makes our method more practically applicable to real images compared to the existing methods.

-To summarise, in this paper, our main contributions are as follows: \begin{itemize}[noitemsep,topsep=1pt] \item Unlike existing methods, our method is designed to deal with noise, making it more applicable to general real images.
-For achieving this, first, we found that different patches are unequal in terms of noise and how much they carry the CRF information (or degree of non-linearity).
-For instance, in one input image, patches taken from darker regions are more affected by noise compared to patches taken from well-lit regions; on top of this, in a patch, certain colour combinations carry more CRF information compared to other colour combinations.
-Second, unlike \cite{lin2004radiometric}, we found non-edge patches can be used to estimate a CRF.
-Third, we found noise can significantly alter the degree of non-linearity in a patch, which is critical for a robust method to consider.
-All these findings are new and important for CRF estimation. \item We propose a new approach to compute the reliability of a patch in estimating CRFs.
+To summarise, our main contributions are as follows: \begin{itemize}[noitemsep,topsep=1pt] \item Unlike existing methods, our method is designed to deal with noise, making it more applicable to general real images.
+For achieving this, we propose the ideas of prediction consistency and gradual refinement.
+Prediction consistency is used to compute the reliability of a patch in estimating CRFs.
 It is based on the consistency among a patch's CRF predictions.
-More consistency implies more reliability. \item We introduce a gradual refinement scheme, in which we start from a simple model to obtain results that are robust to noise but less accurate, and then we gradually increase the model's complexity to improve the results.
-We show that our refinement scheme generates better results than those of one-attempt estimation methods.
-The idea of gradual refinement is, in various forms, already used in computer vision algorithms, however to our knowledge, it is the first time it is designed specifically for single-image CRF estimation. \end{itemize} To our knowledge, our method is the first method that works robustly in well-lit and dimly-lit scenes.
-We also show that our method has practical applications such as visibility enhancement under nighttime conditions.
+More consistency implies more reliability.
+Under our gradual refinement scheme, we start from a simple model to obtain results that are robust to noise but less accurate, and then we gradually increase the model's complexity to improve the results.
+To our knowledge, both prediction consistency and gradual refinement are new in single-image CRF estimation. \item We introduce a more efficient deep learning extension by proposing a network to estimate the CRF.
+Unlike the existing baseline methods (e.g.~\cite{li2017crf}), we perform test-time training on the test input image using unsupervised losses that provides us better generalization performance. \end{itemize} Our method has practical applications such as nighttime visibility enhancement that improves the perceptual quality of the input nighttime image and also improves the performance of vision tasks such as object detection.